A Celiac’s Gluten Free Guide to France

 Gluten free restaurants in Obernai

-• L’Eden is a completely gluten free bakery and tea room in Obernai with a beautiful menu and zero traces of cross contamination.
+• L’Eden is a completely gluten free bakery and tea room in Obernai with a beautiful menu and zero traces of cross-contact.

 Gluten free restaurants in Bordeaux